sungheeyun/sungheeyun.github.io/_posts/2025-07-11-PDT - abstract-algebra.markdown

 4. inverse elements that "undo" each operation
 5. associativity: $$(a \circ b) \circ c = a \circ (b \circ c)$$

+The beauty of this definition lies in its generality—it applies equally to the rotation of geometric objects, the arithmetic of numbers, and the symmetries of physical laws.
+This universality was gradually recognized through the work of several mathematical pioneers.

 ## The beauty of group examples

 ### The symmetries of a square